Stop Blaming Yourself For Abuse | BTR.ORG

 • Not spotting the abuse sooner in the relationship

-• Entering into a relationship with your abuser at all, especially if you felt uncomfortable with him or if you were warned about him
+• Entering into a relationship with an abuser; especially if they felt uncomfortable with him or if were warned about him

-• Not leaving as soon as you realized it was abuse
+• Not leaving as soon as they realized it was abuse

-• Trying to make him more interested in you sexually or intellectually to keep him from hurting you
+• Trying to make him more interested in them sexually or intellectually to keep him from hurting them

-• Not being able to protect your children from his abusiveness
+• Not being able to protect their children from his abusiveness

 • Ignoring that nagging feeling that “something’s not quite right” (especially after discovering pornography, affairs, or other lies)